omarshivji/frameworks_and_languages_module/technical_report.md

 ```
 (Explain why this pattern is problematic - 40ish words 1 mark)

-This piece of code is problematic as it does not state all of the status codes.
-It has only identified 12 out of the 16 status codes.
+Not all the status codes have been stated.
+Only 12 out of the main 16 status codes have been identified.

 ### (name of Issue 2)